TXF Export: What to Expect

 Items

-• Items under $500 per item are aggregated
+• Items under $500 per item are generally aggregated unless you hit the conditions below

 • Items over $500 per item are split into one line per unit, with the category and amount embedded in the charity name so you can identify them (e.g., Goodwill - Furniture - $650)